 Click Here for tab for Landslide by The Smashing Pumpkins

-The first thing to notice about the song is its exceptionally rich tone, it’s been recorded very well.
-Although the notes that you play are slow and measured, making sure they are clear and get the room to resonate is very important here.
+The first thing to notice is its exceptionally rich tone, as it’s been recorded very well.
+Although the notes you play are slow and measured, making sure they’re clear and get the room to resonate is very important here.
 There’s also the very nice sounding ‘pre-bend’ technique used.

 Hotel California (Acoustic Version) by The Eagles